godotengine/godot-docs/tutorials/scripting/gdscript/warnings/assert_always_false.rst

         # Despite false being passed, this won't raise ASSERT_ALWAYS_FALSE.
         assert(false, "False is false")

-        # This evaluates to a boolean which is false, so it also won't raise
-        # the warning.
-        assert(3 == 4, "3 isn't equal to 4")

     This is because ``assert(false)`` calls are often used in development to forcibly halt program execution and avoid strange errors later on.

     See `GH-58087 <https://github.com/godotengine/godot/issues/58087>`_ for more information.